-Sears Canada Oppression Overview
+Sears Canada Oppression Class Action

 This case alleges that the payment of a $509 million extraordinary dividend by Sears Canada on December 6, 2013 was oppressive and contrary to the Canada Business Corporations Act (the “CBCA”).
 The claim seeks damages against Sears Canada Inc., its directors and its corporate parents, ESL Investments Inc. and Sears Holding Corporation for conduct contrary to the CBCA on behalf of operators of Sears Hometown Stores.